nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Uh-uh!
 Sho' mus' know each other well!"

-"Wha' I come fum, dey fights fo' less 'n dat."
+"Wha' I come fum, dey fights fo' less  &rsquo;n dat."

 "Ef y' can't stand kiddin', don' kid, I say."

-"I don' b'lieve he's gon' hit 'im, though."
+"I don' b'lieve he's gon' hit &rsquo;im, though."

-"I know what *I'd* do 'f anybody said that 'bout *my* family."
+"I know what *I'd* do  &rsquo;f anybody said that &rsquo;bout *my* family."

 As a matter of fact, the habitual dissension between these two was the symptom of a deep affection which neither, on question, would have admitted.
 Neither Jinx and Bubber nor any of their associates had ever heard of Damon and Pythias, and frank regard between two men would have been considered questionable to say the least.
 Their fellows would neither have understood nor tolerated it; would have killed it by derisions, conjectures, suggestions, comments banishing the association to some realm beyond normal manhood.
 Accordingly their own expression of this affection had to take an ironic turn.
 They themselves must deride it first, must hide their mutual inclination in a garment of constant ridicule and contention, the irritation of which rose into their consciousness as hostility.
 Words and gestures which in a different order of life would have required no suppression became with them necessarily inverted, found issue only by assuming a precisely opposite aspect, concealed a profound attachment by exposing an extravagant enmity.
 And this was a distortion of behavior so completely imposed upon them by their traditions and society that even they themselves did not know they were masquerading.